I took this picture in Avon, OH, at the City Centre of Avon. It is a new development where a Marc’s store just opened.

 In Ohio, there are several levels available to claimants during the unemployment process.

-In 13 years in HR, I have never seen a former employee file an unemployment claim appeal into court. [...]
+In 13 years in HR, I have never seen a former employee file […]

 Did you see the story on TV about Nathaniel Brown, or did you read it in the newspaper?
 He was the janitor from Ohio State who shot and killed his supervisor, injured another man and then killed himself – all over a “bad job evaluation.”
 You can read the Associated Press’ article here.